Safeguarding the Sacred Deposit of the Faith

 Wednesday we will bring you the excellent work by Father Joseph McDonnell, S.J. first written during the Pontificate of Pope Saint Pius X and which, now out of print, Catholic Family News has given us permission to reprint following their publishing of it.
 It is a beautiful meditation and commentary that should encourage more devotion to the Most Sacred Heart of Jesus as we will continue with Part Ten - Meditation on the Fifth Promise.

-For Lent Archbishop Fulton J. Sheen continued to talk about suffering and the reasons why God allows it.
-The Bishop pointed out that pain is part of payment to love and be loved by God.
-It is called Expiation and Reparation and he explained that love does not eradicate pain, but it does diminish it if we see it in its proper light and how God intended suffering in order for the Church Militant to help the Church Suffering then we can better understand this earthly journey toward salvation as he illustrated Wednesday in Love cannot erase pain, but it can diminish it.
+For Lent Archbishop Fulton J. Sheen continues to talk about suffering and the reasons why God allows it.
+The Bishop points out that pain is part of payment to love and be loved by God.
+It is called Expiation and Reparation and explains that love does not eradicate pain, but it does diminish it if we see it in its proper light and how God intended suffering in order for the Church Militant to help the Church Suffering then we can better understand this earthly journey toward salvation as he will illustrate Wednesday in Love cannot erase pain, but it can diminish it.
 For last week's "Simply Sheen" see

 Holy Season of Lent

 Historical feasts of Saint Sophronius who died in 639 and Saint Eulogius who was martyred in 858.

 Traditional Feast of Pope Saint Gregory the Great, Doctor of the Church who died in 604.
 Historical feast of Saint Theophanes the Chronicler who died in the 8th century.